codefresh-io/sdk/README.md

 ### Configuration Properties

-Sdk requires `apiKey` to authenticate it's requests.
+Sdk requires `apiKey` to authenticate its requests.
 Sdk client can be generated either from provided openapi spec or from spec using `specUrl`.

 ```ecmascript 6